Canonical Decompositions of 3-Connected Graphs: Proof of : General case

 \begin{lem} Assume \autoref{X}.
 Suppose that $O$ has length at least four and that $O$ does not have type~\ty{btbt}.
 Let $\{a_1,a_2\}$ be the adhesion set of a leaf-bag of~$\Acal$ and let~$i\in\{1,2\}$.
 Denote the unique neighbour of~$a_i$ on~$O$ other than~$a_{3-i}$ by~$a_i'$.
 If~$a_i$ is edgy, then $a_i a_i'$ is an edge in~$G$ while $a_i v$ is not, and there are two internally disjoint paths from $a_i'$ to $v$ in~$G$ that avoid~$B_\ell$. \end{lem}

 \begin{proof} Without loss of generality, we have~$i=2$.
 Let $e_1,e_2,e_3$ and~$e_4$ be the four consecutive edges which come after~$a_1a_2$ in the cyclic orientation of~$O$ in which~$a_1$ precedes~$a_2$.
 Since~$a_2$ is edgy and $\Acal$ is 2-connected, $e_1$ is timid.
 We apply the \nameref{u-lemma} (\ref{u-lemma}) to the sequence $e_1, e_2, e_3, e_4$.
-Since the pattern of this sequence starts with~\ty{t} and since $O$ has length at least four, we obtain two internally disjoint paths from~$a_2'$ to~$v$ included in the reservoir and avoiding~$a_2$.
+Since the pattern of this sequence starts with~\ty{t} and since $O$ has length at least four, we obtain two internally disjoint paths $P,Q$ from~$a_2'$ to~$v$ included in the reservoir of $e_2,\ldots ,e_4$ and avoiding~$a_2$.

 If $O$ has length at least five, the vertex $a_1$ is distinct from the endvertices of the edges $e_1,e_2$ and~$e_3$.
-In particular, the two internally disjoint paths avoid the unique leaf-bag~$B_\ell$ of~$\Acal$ with adhesion set~$\{a_1,a_2\}$.
+In particular, the two paths $P,Q$ avoid the unique leaf-bag~$B_\ell$ of~$\Acal$ with adhesion set~$\{a_1,a_2\}$.

 So it remains to consider the case that $O$ has length four.
 The existence of the bag~$B_\ell$ implies that the edge~$e_4$ is bold.
 In combination with our assumption that~$O$ does not have the type \ty{btbt}, it follows that the pattern \ty{tbtx} is not possible (indeed, here $\ty{x}=\ty{b}$ since $e_4$ is bold).
 Hence the pattern has length at most three.
-Thus the fact that the vertex $a_1$ is distinct from the endvertices of the edges $e_1$ and $e_2$ suffices to deduce that the two internally disjoint paths avoid~$B_\ell$.
+So $P$ and $Q$ are contained in the reservoir of $e_2,e_3$ and avoid~$a_1,a_2$, by the earlier application of the \nameref{u-lemma} (\ref{u-lemma}) and since the 3-letter pattern starts with \ty{t} for the edge~$e_1$.
+In particular, $P$ and $Q$ avoid~$B_\ell$.
 This completes the proof. \end{proof}

 \begin{lem} Assume \autoref{X}.
 If $O$ has length at least four and does not have type \ty{btbt}, then~$v$ has two neighbours in~$G\sm B_\ell$ for every leaf-bag $B_\ell$ of~$\Acal$. \end{lem} \begin{proof} Let $B_\ell$ be a leaf-bag of~$\Acal$, and let $\{a_1,a_2\}$ denote its adhesion set.
 Let $e_1,e_2,e_3$ and~$e_4$ be the four edges on~$O$ which come after~$a_1a_2$ in the cyclic orientation of~$O$ in which $a_1$ precedes~$a_2$.
 Let $p$ be the pattern of this sequence.
 For each bold~$e_i$, let $B_i$ denote the leaf-bag of~$\Acal$ witnessing that~$e_i$ is bold.